gchq/gaffer-doc/docs/administration-guide/gaffer-deployment/gremlin.md

 functional `Authoriser` class that will handle passing the authenticated user to the underlying Gaffer graph.

-To activate user auth with the gremlin server you must provide the classes you wish to use in the gremlin server's YAML file like so:
+To activate user auth with the Gremlin server you must provide the classes you wish to use in the Gremlin server's YAML file like so:

 ```yaml
 # This should be a deployment specific class